ClaudiaInSweden/hanneles_art_gallery/README.md

 The lower part of the page shows reviews that have been given from users.
 Both the heading and the review text are linked to the review page.

-Below the review part contact details are available.
+Below the review part, contact details are available.

 The section is split into three parts: